 - Those who need a scalable online store: The variety of its plans enables your online store to grow with your business.
 You can start with very few products and move on to have as many as necessary with its unlimited product allocation.

-Shopify’s pricing scheme covers paid subscription options with fees that range from $9 to over $299 per month.
+Shopify’s pricing scheme covers paid subscription options with fees that range from $9 to $299 per month.
+It also has a customized enterprise plan for businesses that process high volume of orders.
 The main differences between the plans include transaction fees, multi-store management, and the number of staff accounts.

 Actual rates are not declared, but according to its website, Shopify offers a 10% discount on annual plans and a 20% discount on biennial plans.
 Please also note that some states require Shopify to collect sales taxes that are not included in the fees stated above.